 The Best Wrinkle Cream

 Wrinkle cream is the long con of skin care, a commitment to a daily routine that won’t show results for months, or even years.
 There’s no over-the-counter quick fix for wrinkles — nothing we can slather on one night and wake up crease-free the next morning.
-When it comes to wrinkle creams, we invest in the routine (not to mention the product) and, to a certain extent, cross our fingers that 10 or 20 years from now we may look 10 or 20 years younger than we would have without them.
+When it comes to even the best wrinkle creams, we invest in the routine and, to a certain extent, cross our fingers that 10 or 20 years from now we may look 10 or 20 years younger than we would have without them.

 So it’s good news that the science behind the most powerful wrinkle fighters — retinol, for one, but alpha hydroxy acids and humectants like hyaluronic acid too — says they do actually work to decrease the appearance of fine lines and signs of aging.
 The bad news: They don’t come cheap.